Southern Pacific 4449: Excursion service

 On March 24, 2009, it was announced that No. 4449 would attend Train Festival 2009 in Owosso, Michigan from July 23–26 with an all-day excursion planned on the 23rd and 24th and a photo run-by planned for each trip.
 The locomotive was then placed on display for the rest of the event.

 The historic 2,500-mile move from Portland to Owosso was arranged by the Friends of the 4449, Amtrak, the Steam Railroading Institute and the Friends of the 261.
-The latter loaned some of its first-class passenger cars, including the former MILW Super Dome #53 and the Cedar Rapids Skytop Lounge to join Np.
-4449 and for other excursion trains at the festival.
+The latter loaned some of its first-class passenger cars, including the former MILW Super Dome #53 and the Cedar Rapids Skytop Lounge to join No. 4449 and for other excursion trains at the festival.

 Following a two-year hiatus needed to accommodate the locomotive's mandatory 15-year inspection and overhaul, No. 4449 returned to service on November 25, 2015 and continued to haul excursion trains each year.
 In late 2019, the locomotive was scheduled to haul the annual 40-minute round-trip Oregon Rail Heritage Foundation "Holiday Express" fundraiser trains through the Springwater Corridor and along Portland's Oaks Bottom Wildlife Refuge, along the Willamette River, during November and December of that year.

 Due to its long rigid wheelbase and heavy weight, which were determined to cause excessive wear to the Oregon Pacific Railroad tracks being used, No. 4449 and stablemate SP&S No. 700 no longer pull the annual Holiday Express trains.
 Another locomotive was substituted in 2022, and the trains will be pulled by a smaller locomotive for the foreseeable future.
 As of 2025, No. 4449 is usually housed inside the Oregon Rail Heritage Center, only fired up on occasion.
-It is currently not known if it will operate mainline excursion trains again at some point.
+It is currently not known if it will operate mainline excursions again at some point.